- You do not have any products in your shopping cart yet.

 - Wipe the table with a soft cotton cloth.

-- Use a slightly damp, never soaking wet cloth.
+- Use a slightly damp, never dripping wet cloth.

 - Remove dust regularly to avoid fine scratches from dirt particles.

-- Immediately absorb spilled liquids to prevent penetration into the wood.
+- Immediately absorb spilled liquids so nothing penetrates the wood.

 - Do not use caustic or acidic cleaning agents.